Oregon Rural Health Conference

 Congratulations to Wallowa County Healthcare District: 8th Best Place to Work in Healthcare

 Wallowa County Health Care District, the governing body of Wallowa Memorial Hospital and Wallowa Valley Senior Living in Enterprise, Oregon, was rated by Modern Healthcare as the Best Place to Work in Healthcare for Millennials in the nation, and the 8th Best Place to Work in Healthcare.
-Read about how they built this award winning culture here.

 Congratulations to PeaceHealth Cottage Grove Community Medical Center: Honored by Premier Inc.

 PeaceHealth Cottage Grove Community Medical Center recently was honored for providing outstanding patient care and setting a high standard in clinical excellence by Premier Inc., a leading healthcare improvement company.